Also known as: Bordeleza Belcha, Petit Merle

 Take a deep dive into understanding the complex nature of Merlot.

 Furthermore, the tannin molecules in Merlot tend to be smaller and have a different shape than those in Cabernet Sauvignon, resulting in a smoother, less astringent wine.
 This smoothness doesn’t mean a lack of complexity, though.
-Given enough sunlight, Merlot develops rich fruit flavors and intriguing spice notes, creating a wine that is smooth, but also layered and captivating.
+Given enough sunlight, it develops rich fruit flavors and intriguing spice notes, creating a wine that is smooth, but also layered and captivating.

 The Underrated Understudy